 Recap: Students and teachers use the same e-learning app.
 However, they have varying features available and different user flows.
 Also, there is an administrator role to monitor and check the performance.

-Homeschooling: E-learning Apps for Parents
+Homeschooling: Online e Learning Apps for Parents

 What's the right pick: public education or homeschooling?
 These times show that homeschooling hasn't gone extinct.
 What's more, there are educational websites that offer online curriculums for homeschooling, educational websites, e-learning platforms.

 So what are the most popular e-learning apps for homeschooling?
 Here is the big 5.

 - Teachers Pay Teachers is a platform that provides learning materials uploaded by teachers and parents.
 Some materials are free, some require a one-time payment.

 - Khan Academy is one of the most popular homeschooling apps that cover all school subjects.

 - TEDEd provides video materials that cover many topics in numerous areas.
 The child watches a video, does quizzes, and then discusses it.

 - Time4Learning is a good tool for gamification of the homeschooling process.
 The platform offers games that cover reading, math, science, and social studies skills.